 Fundamentals of Biobanking and Cohort Research

-Please join us for the fifth UMCG summer short course exploring the fundamentals of biobanking and cohort research.
+Please join us for the sixth UMCG summer school exploring the fundamentals of biobanking and cohort research.

 Biobank research involves the use of systematic collections of human biomaterials and related data, in population-based or clinical investigations, to answer a broad array of research questions.
 Biobanks and large population cohorts are increasingly recognized as essential tools for exploring the origin of diseases, understanding the relationships between genetic and lifestyle determinants and diseases, and developing new diagnostic and drug therapies.